MobilityLab/TransitScreen/README.md

 ## Instructions

 The code currently requires PHP and a PostgreSQL database.
-The PHP backend is written on the Code Igniter (CI) platform following a model-view- controller (MVC) architecture.
+The PHP backend is written on the Code Igniter (CI) platform following a model-view-controller (MVC) architecture.
 The frontend is simple Javascript.

-You will likely need to adjust a few configuration files to get the set- up working properly on your system.

-The [Transit Screen wiki](https://github.com/MobilityLab/TransitScreen/wiki) explains what to do.
+You will likely need to adjust a few configuration files to get the set-up working properly.
+Depending on your system, the [Transit Screen wiki](https://github.com/MobilityLab/TransitScreen/wiki) explains what to do.

 The database schema is defined in the file schema.sql.